 In most cases, construction loans are short-term and may come with higher interest rates than more traditional mortgages.
 Most of them are meant to be paid off within a year.

 Home construction loans are usually disbursed in “draws” to the builder or contractor, rather than sent to you.
 Each draw is disbursed as certain milestones are met.
 For example, your contractor might receive a disbursement after the foundation is poured, and another might come after the home is framed.
-All of the terms are set forth in the paperwork.
+All the terms are set forth in the paperwork.

 3 Types of Home Construction Loans